0ASLAN-dev0/SimBio-tic/README.md

 This will start a Pygame window where the agents will begin moving, searching for food, and interacting based on their neural networks and personalities.

+This is how it should look like:
+!SimBio-tic Simulation](image URL)

 ## Settings

 The following settings can be adjusted in the code to modify the behavior and dynamics of the simulation: